PurpleL0tus/SARC-scraper/README.md

 ## pdf_web_scraper

-`pdf_web_scraper/` is a general-purpose PDF web crawler not specific to SARC — it finds and downloads PDFs from any website by crawling pages.
+`pdf_web_scraper/` is a general-purpose PDF web crawler not specific to SARC—it finds and downloads PDFs from any website by crawling pages.
 See `pdf_web_scraper/README.md` for usage.
 Released under the MIT license by its original author.